gmc-code/PC-Python/docs/python_advanced/list_comprehensions.rst

             my_list.append((letter, num))
     print(my_list)

-| The list comprehension does the nested for loop in one line.
+| The list comprehension does the nested for-loop in one line.

 .. code-block:: python